rollwagen/hhc2021/objectives/08_Kerberoasting_on_an_Open_Fire/README.md

 [methods]: https://www.specterops.io/assets/resources/an_ace_up_the_sleeve.pdf

-Escape the grading system with Ctrl-D, then in Python spawn a shell:
+Escape the grading system with Ctrl-D, then in Python spawn a shell `import pty; pty.spawn("/bin/bash")`:

 ```python
 import pty
 pty.spawn('/bin/bash')
 ```

+In bash you can change the login shell to 'bash' with `chsh --shell /bin/bash psmifmgudo`

 As `nmap` is present, look for a potential DC: